wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/K8s/K8s-OpenSource-List.md

 - [2020-k3d #Project#](https://github.com/rancher/k3d/): Little helper to run Rancher Lab's k3s in Docker.

 - [2020-k0s #Project#](https://github.com/k0sproject/k0s): k0s is yet another Kubernetes distro.
 Yes.
 But we do some of the things pretty different from other distros out there.

-## Cluster Management

-- [fleet #Project#](https://github.com/rancher/fleet): Manage large fleets of Kubernetes clusters.

-- [Crossplane #Project#](https://crossplane.io/): Crossplane is an open source Kubernetes add-on that enables platform teams to assemble infrastructure from multiple vendors, and expose higher level self-service APIs for application teams to consume, without having to write any code.

 ## Application Management